Get expert advice and representation for Family Violence Offences from Pascoe Criminal Law

 (vi) in any other way controls or dominates the family member and causes that family member to feel fear for the safety or well-being of that family member or another person; or

 (b) behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of, behaviour referred to in paragraph (a).

 What steps do police take in response to family violence complaint?

-The interplay between criminal and family law in regard to family violence offences
+The interplay between criminal and family law about family violence offences

 Frequently, allegations of family violence occur during the context of a relationship breakdown and subsequent separation, and the situation can become more fraught where there are children of the relationship.
 An allegation of family violence is not only relevant to any potential criminal proceeding but can also be relevant to the Family Court’s determination of a custody dispute (referred to as a contact or residence litigation under in Family Law proceedings).

-Where an intervention order is served as a result of a family violence allegation, it is critical to get advice about how an adverse finding might affect any future Family Law case, as a Family Court can have regard to whether an adverse finding of family violence was made in the Magistrates’ Court at the conclusion of a contested family violence intervention order hearing.
+Where an intervention order is served because of a family violence allegation, it is critical to get advice about how an adverse finding might affect any future Family Law case.

 It is important to get prompt advice as to how to respond to a Family Violence Intervention Order (FV IVO), as discussed above a decision to contest or consent to a FV Intervention Order can have implications beyond simply the prospect of criminal charges.

 If you have been served an FV IVO, it is important to get advice urgently so that all relevant matters can be discussed holistically.